GreenMechanoid/MyFirstProgram/README.md

 then it counts from Zero (0) to the number given/generated/used in the code

-**Configuration available in the code for using User input on the first number**
+*Configuration available in the code for using User input on the first number or to use a Randomly generated one.*